 Areas of Expertise

 Brad Rickard is an assistant professor in the Charles H. Dyson School of Applied Economics and Management.
 He also serves as an associate of the Robert Mondavi Institute Center for Wine Economics at the University of California and is a member of the editorial advisory board for the Journal of Wine Economics.
 Prior to joining the faculty at Cornell in 2008, he taught at California Polytechnic State University in San Luis Obispo.

-Professor Rickard’s research and extension program focuses on competitiveness issues in the horticultural industry.
-Much of his work analyzes the economic implications of policies, innovation, and industry-led initiatives applied to agricultural and food markets.
-Current work examines how markets for specialty crops—including fruits, vegetables, and wine.
-Current projects examine how specialty crop markets respond to nutrition and health information, food labeling practices, promotional efforts, agricultural policy reform, trade liberalization, and the introduction of new technologies.
+Professor Rickard's research and extension program focuses on the economic implications of policies, innovation, and industry-led initiatives applied to agricultural and food markets.
+Current work examines how markets for specialty crops—including fruits, vegetables, and wine—respond to changes in nutrition and health information, food labeling practices, promotional efforts, agricultural policy reform, trade liberalization, and the introduction of new technologies.
 His research has been highlighted by various media outlets including Buffalo News, The Economist, Freakonomics.com, National Public Radio, The Wall Street Journal, Washington Post, and Wine Spectator.

 Ph.D., University of California, Davis, 2003